erikrose/peep/README.rst

     % peep hash nose-1.3.0.tar.gz
     # sha256: TmPMMyXedc-Y_61AvnL6aXU96CRpUXMXj3TANP5PUmA
-* If a package is already present--which might be the case if you're installing into a non-empty virtualenv--``peep`` doesn't bother downloading or building it again.
-It assumes you installed it with ``peep`` in a previous invocation and thus trusts it.
+* If a package is already present--which might be the case if you're installing into a non-empty virtualenv--Peep doesn't bother downloading or building it again.
+It assumes you installed it with Peep in a previous invocation and thus trusts it.
 Re-using a virtualenv during deployment can really speed things up, but it does leave open the question of how to remove dependencies which are no longer needed.